joshisumit/jekyll-now/_posts/2015-05-01-Run HPC Cluster on your laptop with LXC.md

 In this post I will talk about, rapid deployment of MPI Cluster on Linux Container in Ubuntu 12.04.
 It allows the cluster administrator to focus on the core cluster tasks,rather than spending time on installing linux cluster.
 It removes the complexity of the cluster installation and expansion process.

+This script is useful for basic development and testing – if all you want is to test some HPC code than you can check it by running this script which rapidly deploys HPC Cluster.
+Virtual HPC cluster is deployed with Linux Container(LXC) and libvirt.

 Note:
 If you want to know [Why LXC for running HPC](/why_lxc_for_hpc)

 ##Prerequisites
-In this tutorial, we will be using lxc for running containers and libvirt API(virsh) for managing those containers.
+In this tutorial, we will be using LXC for creating filesystem of container and libvirt API(virsh) for managing those containers.
 Install them with:

 `apt-get install lxc`